drwpow/blog/posts/responsive-type-scales-in-css.md

 }
 ```

+This may seem like an annoyance at first if you haven’t done this before, but this is actually great
-This will actually be an important principle for responsive sizes.
+practice.
+This will be an important principle for responsive sizes going forward.

 ### responsive sizes